 About the Lecture

-Risa Sodi holds a B.A. magna cum laude in History and Italian from Smith College, an M.A. in French and Italian from the University of Massachusetts at Amherst, and an M.Phil. and a Ph.D. in Italian language and literature from Yale University.
-From 1995-2013, she served in the Yale Italian Department as the Senior Lector II and Language Program Director, where she taught undergraduate and graduate courses on Jewish Italy, opera, film, modern literature, and foreign language pedagogy.
-She also regularly taught courses abroad in Sardinia, Umbria and Tuscany in conjunction with Yale Summer Session.
+Risa Sodi holds a B.A. magna cum laude in history and Italian from Smith College, an M.A. in French and Italian from the University of Massachusetts at Amherst and an M.Phil. and Ph.D. in Italian language and literature from Yale University.
+From 1995 to 2013, she served in the Yale Italian Department as the senior lector II and director of the language program, where she taught undergraduate and graduate courses on Jewish Italy, opera, film, modern literature and foreign-language pedagogy.
+She also regularly taught courses abroad in Sardinia, Umbria and Tuscany in conjunction with Yale's summer session.